rozanfa/kud/README.md

 # Kud
 Simple Version Control System to records changes to set of files.
-This program can only work on Linux.
+This program can only work on bash shell.

 ## Requirements
 - rsync